open-telemetry/opentelemetry-specification/specification/api-tracing.md

 There should be no parameter.

-This flag SHOULD be used to avoid expensive computations of a Span attributes or events in case when Span is definitely will not be recorded.
-Note, child spans recording is determined independently from the value of this flag.
+This flag SHOULD be used to avoid expensive computations of a Span attributes or events in case when a Span is definitely not recorded.
+Note that any child span's recording is determined independently from the value of this flag.
 Typically based on `sampled` bit of a `TraceFlag` from [SpanContext](#spancontext).